-The California Department of Public Health has awarded a grant of $700,000 to the California Association of Health Facilities to develop a template for the creation and the sustainment of volunteer programs in skilled nursing facilities.
+In 2018, the California Department of Public Health awarded a grant to the California Association of Health Facilities to develop a template for the creation and sustainment of volunteer programs in skilled nursing facilities.

-The CAHF Volunteer Engagement Project will provide a framework for facilities to engage their communities and create a successful and ongoing volunteer program.
-Beginning in July 2018, the project will span two and a half years and support the implementation of an intensive pilot volunteer program in 20 skilled nursing facilities.
+The CAHF Volunteer Engagement Project provides a framework for facilities to engage their communities and create a successful and ongoing volunteer program.
+Initially, the two and a half year program started an intensive pilot volunteer program in 20 skilled nursing facilities.
 The COVID-19 pandemic forced the program to pivot to create a hybrid template which incorporates virtual volunteer strategies along with a traditional volunteer program roadmap.

-The comprehensive state-specific handbook will be available free to any of California’s 1,250 skilled nursing facilities wishing to implement a successful, sustainable volunteer program.
+A free, comprehensive state-specific Handbook is now available to any of California’s 1,220 skilled nursing facilities that are interested in implementing a successful, sustainable volunteer program.

 For more information contact DeAnn Walters at 916-432-5213